g0rbe/CEH/19_Cloud_Computing.md

 - Deploy a malicious virtual machine on the same host
 - Take advantage of sharing resources (processor cache, keys, ...)
-- Installation can be done by a malicious insider or an impersonated legtitimate user
+- Installation can be done by a malicious insider or an impersonated legitimate user

 ## Cloud Security

 #### Application Layer

-- Application firewall (filter and observe tarffic)
+- Application firewall (filter and observe traffic)
-- Systems Developement Life Cycle (SDLC)
+- Systems Development Life Cycle (SDLC)
-- Binary Code Anlysis
+- Binary Code Analysis
-- Script anlysis
+- Script analysis
 - Transactional security

 #### Network Layer